ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Approach

-Due to the high cost of certifying the robustness of the quantized smoothed classifier $g_P$, we perform the certification only when $d$ is true, which indicates all actions have been taken and the entire quantization policy $P_t$ come out.
-This avoids the frequent and expensive robust certification for each individual quantized layer.
+Due to the high cost of certifying the robustness of the quantized smoothed classifier $g_P$, we perform the certification only at the end of an episode, which indicates all actions have been taken and the entire quantization policy $P_t$ comes out.
+This avoids the frequent and expensive robustness certification for each individual quantized layer.
 We define our reward function $Reward_t$ to be related to only the average certified radius of the smoothed classifiers (line \ref{alg:arq:reward}):

-where $ACR_P$ denotes the average certified radius gained by the quantized smoothed classifier $g_P$ through the current quantization policy $P_t$, and $\ACRorig$ denotes the average certified radius of the original smoothed classifier $g$, which is a function of $x$ as formulated in Eqn. \ref{eq:ACR}.
+where $ACR_P$ denotes the average certified radius gained by the quantized smoothed classifier $g_P$ through the current quantization policy $P_t$, and $\ACRorig$ denotes the average certified radius of the original smoothed classifier $g$, which is a function of $x$ as formulated in Eqn.~\ref{eq:ACR}.